 The card sort technique helps you understand which product features most and least deliver value to a potential buyer or past customer.
 Card sort survey participants sort your list of potential product features so you have all the information you need to make important product decisions.

-Product features are frequently characterised into easy to understand categories such as ‘must-have’, ‘nice-to-have’, and ‘doesn’t-need’ so you can see at a glance which ones matter most to different customer segments.
+Product features are frequently grouped into easy-to-understand categories such as ‘must-have’, ‘nice-to-have’, and ‘don’t-need’ so you can see at a glance which ones matter most to different customer segments.

 Concept testing is the investigation of potential consumers’ reactions to a proposed product or service — before introducing the product or service to market.
-As organizations look to launch a product or invest in the development of an idea, concept testing is essential to identifying perceptions, wants and needs associated with a product or service.
+At the right stage of the product lifecycle, organisations look to launch a product or invest in the development of an idea, so concept testing is essential to identify perceptions, wants, and needs associated with a product or service.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

-Customer segmentation involves dividing your market into usable groups of potential customers by analysing demographics, needs, beliefs, spending patterns or other psychological or behavioural criteria.
+Customer segmentation involves dividing your market into usable groups of potential customers by analysing demographics, needs, beliefs, spending patterns, or other psychological or behavioral criteria.

 It allows you to paint a detailed picture of different groups of customers or prospects so you can maximise your appeal to different target groups.
-Your market segments can be used in all kinds of contexts, from product research to communications and promotions.
+Your market segments can be used in all kinds of contexts, from the start of a product lifecycle with product research, to communications and promotions.

-To keep the product lifecycle on course, productive and within budget, it’s important to prioritise efficiency and accuracy in your methods.
-Designing surveys that yield high-quality data is essential, as is having that data in a common format so that your analyses are done on like-for-like basis.
+To keep the product lifecycle on course, productive and within budget, it’s important to prioritise efficiency and accuracy in tracking performance and progress.